 Q. Why are your ammunition products and components so hard to find?

-A. ATK has achieved its market leadership position in the ammunition industry by delivering innovation and quality.
+A. Vista Outdoor has achieved its market leadership position in the ammunition industry by delivering innovation and quality.
 We continue to work seven days a week, making multiple daily shipments to meet the current demand and deliver quality products to our customers.

 Q. How many different Speer bullet boards have been built?